 We meet both in person and digitally at regular intervals, where guidelines are set for the work ahead.

-At present, much of my work involves both creating structures and, above all, attempting to respond to the enormous influx of good ideas and requests for collaboration from personnel, other units, government agencies, and companies.
+At the moment, much of my work involves both creating structures and, above all, trying to respond to the enormous influx of good ideas and requests for collaboration from personnel, other units, government agencies, and companies.

 I have a constant sense of guilt about our capacity to follow up with everyone who has been in touch.
 It is clear that there has been a pent-up need for somewhere to channel ideas and projects.